mhasse1/rcforge/README.md

 ```
 [ -f "${HOME}/.config/rcforge/rcforge.sh" ] && source "${HOME}/.config/rcforge/rcforge.sh"
 ```
-Your non-interactive environment configuration should be added to `.zshenv` (you can source one of your rc-scripts if it makes sense to do so)
+Your non-interactive environment configuration should be added to `.zshenv`.
+You can even source one of your rc-scripts if it makes sense to do so.